Canon G1 X Mark II vs Ricoh WG-60

 It is notable that the G1X Mark II has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The WG-60 is a recent model that features in the current product line-up of Ricoh.
-In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
+Both the G1X Mark II and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Ricoh WG-60?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.